scottqueen-bixal/fastapi-todos-fiber/README.md

 # FASTAPI + React + Virtualized Rendering

 ## Overview
-This project is a multi-service application that includes a PostgreSQL database, an Adminer interface, and a FastAPI backend.
+This project is a multi-service application that includes a PostgreSQL database, a FastAPI backend, and a React frontend with virtualized rendering for efficient performance.
 The services are orchestrated using Docker Compose.

 ## Project Structure
 ```